abstractfactory/rfc/spec/spec45.md

 # The Request Pattern

-This document extends the general Observer Pattern with the ability to respond.
+This pattern extends the general Observer Pattern with the ability to respond.

 * Name: http://rfc.abstractfactory.io/spec/45
 * Editor: Marcus Ottosson <marcus@abstractfactory.io>